Poikilos/integratoredu/README.md

 ## Changes
+* (2017-08-31) condense and clean up web gui; make use of bootstrap classes
+* (2017-08-31) trimmed redundant code from form handling now that form validation code and UAC are both based on predefined transaction_type and respective form specification
+* (2017-08-31) fixed issues where prefill_data wasn't cleared (after failed form validation) and therefore: pin was used invisibly, or heading was detected as valid but then not able to be saved.
+* (2017-08-31) proxy_prefix should work if value is blank (already works for forms; may need path join function of some kind for cases where redirect is "" if that doens't work)
+* (2017-08-31) added more specialization for the two student-microevent entry forms
 * (2017-08-30) implemented separate form for Commute logging (student arriving late or departing early)
 * (2017-08-30) minute should be recorded correctly by using moment format string "HH:mm" (was all caps) --fixed sample data by changing everything at 3:* PM to 3:10 PM (15:10) -- see boom.py
 * (2017-08-30) removed "student_" prefix from form variable names